marcopaglio/BookingApp/README.md

 ```
 java -version
 ```
 If `Command 'java' not found` appears, then the JRE is not installed.
-Otherwise, it will appear something like `openjdk version "xx.yy.zz"`, where `xx`, `yy` and `zz` are numbers.<br>
-`xx` is the major version and must be 11 or greater in order to have a JRE sufficiently new installed; if it is lower, then you have to follow next steps.<br>
+Otherwise, it will appear something like `openjdk version "xx.yy.zz"`, where `xx`, `yy` and `zz` are numbers. `xx` is the major version and must be 11 or greater in order to have a JRE sufficiently new installed; if it is lower, then you have to follow next steps.<br>

 Before installing any new package is raccomanded to update your package listing with the most recent information:
 ```